dericko/dericko.github.io/_posts/2014-06-05-yhtb-incident.md

 People gathered in close, a few took turns shouting at the man.
 For a moment, nobody seemed to know what to do.

 And then the police showed up.
 An officer addressed the old man, but neither responded further.
 The man sat back, and smoked a cigarrette.
 The other officers attempted to disperse the crowd as it pressed inwards.
-And the seemed to be at a loss.

 The officer grabbed the man by the shoulders.
 He continued with his cigarrete.
 A second officer grabbed the man and pushed him hard.
 The three flew forward, catching their balance against the crowd.
 The officers led the men offscreen.
 Shit, I was watching on my phone.